In a nutshell

 - Cascais

-If you have 4 days instead of 3, all the better.
-Then you can go on a trip to Sintra and Cascais – two beautiful destinations near Lisbon.
+If you have 4 days instead of 3, take a trip to Sintra and Cascais—two beautiful spots just outside Lisbon.

-If you want to see as many highlights as possible, it’s best to book a guided tour.
+To see as much as possible, it’s best to book a guided tour.

 Castles of Sintra

-If you are traveling on your own, take the train from Rossio to Sintra early in the morning – around 8 am.
-At the station, change to the 434 tourist bus, which will take you to the Palacio Nacional da Pena.
+If you’re exploring on your own, take the train from Rossio to Sintra early in the morning, around 8 am.
+From the station, catch the 434 tourist bus to reach the Palacio Nacional da Pena.

-After visiting the fairytale castle, you can walk two kilometers to the Quinta da Regaleira – another castle in Sintra.
+After visiting the fairytale palace, walk about two kilometers to Quinta da Regaleira, another stunning estate in Sintra.

-From the Quinta da Regaleira, take bus 1253 to Cabo da Roca.
-This is the westernmost point of mainland Europe and here you have a great view of the rocky coastline by the sea.
+From Quinta da Regaleira, take bus 1253 to Cabo da Roca, the westernmost point of mainland Europe, for stunning views of the rugged coastline.

 Cabo da Roca and Cascais

-At Cabo da Roca you only make a short photo stop and from there take bus 1624 to Cascais.
-The journey takes about an hour and you get off in the center.
+At Cabo da Roca, stop briefly for photos, then take bus 1624 to Cascais, which takes about an hour.
+Get off in the city center.

-In Cascais, take a stroll through the city center and to the beach – by the way, you will find some of the most beautiful beaches in Lisbon near Cascais.
+In Cascais, explore the town center and the beach—you’ll also find some of the most beautiful beaches near Lisbon.

 Is the Lisboa Card worth it?